valtech/aem-advanced-permissions-manager/docs/developers.md

 ## Modules

-The main parts of the template are:
+The main parts of the project are:

+* all: a single content package that embeds all the compiled modules (bundles and content packages)
-* core: Java bundle containing all core functionality like OSGi service provider, RestrictionPattern, as well as component-related Java code such as servlets or request filters.
+* core: Java bundle containing all core functionality like RestrictionPattern
-* it.tests: Java based integration tests
+* examples: this module contains content packages containing predefined users, groups, configs
-* ui.apps: contains the /apps (and /etc) parts of the project, ie JS&CSS clientlibs, components, and templates
+* examples.ui.apps: contains the /apps parts of the examples
-* ui.content: contains sample content using the components from the ui.apps
+* examples.ui.content: contains sample content using the components from the examples.ui.apps
-* ui.config: contains runmode specific OSGi configs for the project
+* examples.ui.config: contains runmode specific OSGi configs for the examples
-* ui.frontend: an optional dedicated front-end build mechanism (Angular, React or general Webpack project)
-* ui.tests: Selenium based UI tests
-* all: a single content package that embeds all the compiled modules (bundles and content packages) including any vendor dependencies
-* analyse: this module runs analysis on the project which provides additional validation for deploying into AEMaaCS
-* examples: this module is used to build content packages (without the code) containing predefined users, groups, configs "ready to play"

 ## How to build/deploy